karuboniru/blog_md/systemd-boot-and-unified-kernel-image.md

 cat /proc/cmdline | cut -d ' ' -f 2- | sudo tee /etc/kernel/cmdline
 sudo bootctl install
 ```
-And you may unmount `/boot` now since it will no longer be used.
+And you may umount `/boot` and remove its fstab entry now since it will no longer be used.

 {% note danger %}
 DO NOT REBOOT UNTIL I TOLD YOU THAT YOU CAN.